mfinzi/LieConv/README.md

 * (optional) [tensorboardX](https://github.com/lanpa/tensorboardX)

 ## Architecture
 For all experiments, we use the same LieResNet architecture where LieConv replaces an ordinary convolutional layer.
-This network can act on inputs that are any collection of coordinates and values `{x_i,v_i}_{i=1}^N`, and is detailed below and implemented in [/lie_conv/lieconv.py](/lie_conv/lieconv.py).
+This network can act on inputs that are any collection of coordinates and values `{x_i,v_i}_{i=1}^N`, and is detailed below and implemented in [`lie_conv.lieconv`](/lie_conv/lieconv.py).
 We apply this same network architecture to RotMNIST dataset, the QM9 molecular property prediction dataset, and to the modeling of Hamiltonian dynamical systems.
+We visualize the architecture below.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/14368801/75301342-8bffc800-5808-11ea-9140-5b563556cf12.png" width=400>
 </p>

 ## QM9 Molecular Experiments
-To train the model on QM9 molecular prediction, run the script below with the --task specified by the strings from columns of the following table.
+To train the model on QM9 molecular prediction, run the script below with the `--task` specified by the strings from the first row of the following table.
 The table shows Test MAE for each of the tasks with the T(3) group trained for 1000 epochs which takes ~48 hrs on a single 1080Ti GPU.
-The aug command specifies whether to use SO(3) data augmentation.
+The `--aug` command specifies whether to use SO(3) data augmentation.
 ```bash
 python examples/train_molec.py --task 'homo' --lr 3e-3 --aug True --num_epochs 1000 --num_layers 6 \
   --log_suffix 'run_name_here' --network MolecLieResNet \